RobinMalfait/taco/README.md

 > It's a wrapper around your commands!

-### Example Usage
+### Eh?
+What are you talking about...

 Let's imagine you have 2 projects, and you want to run `tests` in each project.

 1. `Project A`, is a Laravel PHP project, so you want to use `phpunit` or `pest`.
 2. `Project b`, is a JavaScript project, so you want to use `jest` or `npm run test`.

 I don't want to rember all of that...
+Let's fix it.

 ```sh
 cd ~/projects/php_project_a